SorryX/better_request/README.md

 # better_request
 A simple library I made in about 2-3 hours.

-It's not faster but even worse it's slower but this is built for security & customization which basically means that this library gives you more data about the response and gives you the opportunity to choose what to request.
+It's not faster but even worse, it's slower, but this library is built for security & customization which basically means that this library gives you more data about the response and gives you the opportunity to choose what to request.

 It's not made for basic API requests, go use RestAPI for that.